-A Conservative Youth Group had a meeting recently with Brian Lovig, the founder of Right for Canada:
+A Politically minded Youth Group had a meeting recently with Brian Lovig, the founder of Right for Canada:

 Q – What is Right for Canada?

-A – It’s a political movement and Canadans sure do get it.
+A – It’s a political movement and Canadians sure do get it.
 The response is amazing.

-Q – How did you get the idea for RFA?
+Q – How did you get the idea for Right for Canada?

 Q – Describe the problem in Canada?

 A – The Liberal Government of Canada has a globalist vision and is taking away our sovereignty.
 The Government gives billions and billions of Canada’s money to other Countries.
 The policy is for the redistribution of wealth from rich to poor countries under the supervision of the United Nations.
 They take our freedom, our money, and our spirit.

 Q – What is the solution in Canada?